Sachin-Bhat/stela-mcp/README.md

 * Run with a dedicated user with limited permissions
 * Consider using a chroot environment to restrict file system access
 * Use `chmod` to restrict executable permissions
+* Consider using SELinux/AppArmor for additional security

 #### Windows
 * Run as a standard user, not an administrator
 * Consider using Windows Security features to restrict access
 * Use folder/file permissions to limit access to sensitive directories
+* Consider using Windows Defender Application Control

 ## Development